-Supportive Services for Veteran Families (SSVF) Program VERIFICATION OF INCOME

-Instructions for Employer/Payment Source Representative: This is to certify the income received by the above named individual for purposes of participating in the SSVF Program.
+Supportive Services for Veteran Families (SSVF) Program VERIFICATION OF INCOME SSVF Participant Name: Instructions for Employer/Payment Source Representative: This is to certify the income received by the above named individual for purposes of participating in the SSVF Program.
 This information will be used only to determine the eligibility status and level of benefit of the household.
 Complete only the selected section below that includes an authorization to release information.

-Please return this form to: Name & Title: Phone [.]
+Please return this form to:

-Address:Fa

-Email:

-Employment Income

-SSVF Participant Release: I hereby authorize the information. release of the following employment

-SSVF Participant Signature: Date:

-Employer representative to complete this section: The person named above is employed by since

-He/she is paid \$ on a average ofhours per basis and is currently working an

-Additional compensation please specify (if any):

-Probability of continued employment:

-Authorized Employer Representative Signature: Date:

-Name, Title:

-Address and Phone:

-Payments and/or Benefit Income (complete one form for each distinct source of income for person named above)
+Name & Title: Phone: Address: Fax: Email: - Employment Income SSVF Participant Release: I hereby authorize t he relea ase of the following e mployment information.
+SSVF Participant Signature: Date: Employer representative to complete this section The person named above is employed by since He/she is paid \$ on a average ofhours per ba asis and is currently wo rking an Additional compensation please specify (if any): Probability of continued employment: , Authorized Employer Representative Signature: Name, Title: Date: Address and Phone: Payments and/or Benefit Income (complete or person named above) ne form for each distinct source of income for

-CIRCLE ONE: Social Security/SSI Pension/Retirement TANF Public Assistance Unemployment Compens sation Workers Compensation Alimony Payments Foster Care Payments Child Support Payments Armed Forces Income Other (pls. specify) SSVF Participant Release: I hereby au benefit information. uthorize the release of the following payment and/or SSVF Participant Signature: Date: are paid on a basis.
-The expected duration of the payments of or benefits is Authorized Payment Source Representa Date: tive Signature: Name, Title: Address and Phone:
+CIRCLE ONE Social Security/SSI Pension/Retirement TANF Public A ssistance Unemployment Compens sation Workers Compensa ation Alimony Payments Foster C are Payments Child Support Payments Armed F orces Income Other (pls. spec cify) SSVF Partici benefit infor pant Release: I hereby a mation. uthorize t he release of the fo llowing paymen t and/or SSVF Particip oant Signature: Date: urce representative to cor benefits in the amount of \$ on a basis.
+The expected I duration of the payments or benefits s is · ayment Source Representa itive Signa iture: Name, Title: Address and Phone: